Editing Anxieties: Will my editor steal my manuscript?

 If you’ve made it this far and you’re still worried that your editor will steal your book, here are a couple of things you can do:

 Take your time when searching for your editor.
 Don’t just work with the first person with a slot open or whoever has the lowest price.
 Look for someone who you feel you can truly trust, whether that’s because of their credentials, testimonials, experience, or knowledge.
 If you have a bad gut feeling about them, then move on to the next.
 There's no shortage of fiction editors.
+(For some red flags to look for when searching for editors, check out this blog post.)

 Make sure you have a contract with your editor, and that the contract mentions ownership of the manuscript and confidentiality.
 (In other words, the editor acknowledges that the manuscript belongs to you and promises not to share it without your permission.)
 This can be an actual contract or just spelled out in an email thread.
 As long as it’s written down and preserved, it counts.